Internal Oversight and Constitutional Policing

 In December of 2011, then Sheriff Gillespie contacted the Department of Justice in Washington DC for their assistance.
 We have since partnered with the Community Oriented Policing Services (COPS) Office which is a branch of the Department of Justice.
 As a result, LVMPD is now in the process of having an independent investigation conducted into our use of force policies and procedures.

 LVMPD recognized the need for improvement in our use of deadly force.
 An extensive review of our Use of Force Policy began in February of 2012.
 We completed the review and implementation of the changes in May of 2012, conducted extensive training for LVMPD personnel, and announced the updated policy to the public in July of 2012.
 The following is a link to an LVMPD video addressing the topic: Sheriff's video.
 The updated policy can be found here: Use of Force POLICY.

 The local chapters of the ACLU and NAACP also reached out with recommended changes and improvements to our Use of Force procedures.
 The Office of Internal Oversight is reviewing these recommendations and will keep you informed on each of those recommendations and what we have done to support them.

 What is the future of the Office of Internal Oversight?

 The Office of Internal Oversight will be accountable to the community on a quarterly basis.
 We will report on what changes and improvements have been made toward reducing the number of deadly force indents our officers are involved in.

-The Office of Internal Oversight is committed to keeping our community informed as we move through the review process with the COPS Office.
-We anticipate getting a list of recommendations from the COPS Office in August of 2012 and will keep the community informed of our progress towards addressing those recommendations.
+The Office of Internal Oversight is committed to keeping our community informed as we move through the review process and recommendations with the COPS Office.